Table of Contents

 Here are some helpful pointers for using people analytics.

-- Administer regular employee climate surveys.
 Send out surveys that measure employees’ views and opinions of the organization and their work.
 Doing this regularly will bring in a steady flow of meaningful data to work with.
 Many companies survey employees once or twice a year.

-- Prepare to translate qualitative data to quantitative.
 When creating employee surveys, stick with Likert scales (in which you ask the person to answer a question by rating it on a scale of one to five, for example).
 This allows you to turn qualitative opinions into quantitative data.
 Open-text responses (essay questions) can still be used, and it’s usually a good idea to at least have at least one; just remember that it’s harder to analyze qualitative responses.

-- Communicate your findings.
 Don’t keep meaningful findings to yourself.
 Share important trends and correlations with business leaders and other stakeholders.
 Coach them on how they could improve in certain areas, and praise them when their employees report positive experiences.